varung-coder/varung-coder/README.md

 # 💫 About Me:
 🔭 I’m a **B.Tech CSE Student** at Christ College of Engineering.
-🚀 Recently built a **Full-Stack Voting Platform** using React and Firebase.
+🚀 Full Stack Developer ( React and Firebase) .
 👯 I’m looking to collaborate on open-source projects and exciting tech ventures.
 🤝 I have a solid foundation in **Python** and **MySQL** and I'm currently expanding into modern web frameworks.
 🌱 I’m currently mastering **React.js** and Cloud Integration.
+I love exploring other areas including MERN Stack and eager to study Django in my future.
 💬 Ask me about coding, CSE topics, or college life.
 ⚡ Fun fact: I love solving puzzles and turning complex logic into working code.